Vesting Schedule - How Does It Work?

 Final Thoughts About Vesting

-In order to reduce or even eliminate the possibility of forfeiting any employer matching contributions that you may be eligible for, it is important to learn and understand the vesting schedule and rules at your company.
+To reduce or even eliminate the possibility of forfeiting any employer matching contributions that you may be eligible for, it is important to learn and understand the vesting schedule and rules at your company.

 Be sure to review your most recent account statement, contact your human resources department, or check your benefits manual to learn more about any vesting schedules your retirement accounts may be subject to.